jaysaurus/Co.Koa/miniSite/documentation/Model.md

 ## Models

 Models are effectively window dressing for mongoose's framework.
-Out of the box, Mongoose can get a little confusing; different mechanisms are supplied to it in different places.  **Co.Koa** tries to mitigate some of the complexity by allowing you to declare all the possible objects Mongoose expects in one discrete collection of objects:
+Out of the box, Mongoose models and schemas can get a little confusing; different mechanisms are supplied to it in different places.
+Co.Koa tries to mitigate some of the complexity by allowing you to declare all the possible objects Mongoose expects in one discrete collection of objects:

 ```javascript
 module.exports = function SomeModel ($) {